 AJ Kumar is the founder of Limitless Publishing.
-He helps authors, experts, artists, coaches, and “gurus” build online businesses, design great customer experiences, and develop infinitely scalable brands.
+He helps authors, experts, artists, coaches, and “gurus” build online platforms, design great customer experiences, and develop infinitely scalable brands.
 AJ has over 10 years of digital marketing experience, and has helped companies such as Salesforce, Mint, Intuit, and world-class industry thought leaders including Neil Patel, Timothy Sykes, Josh Flagg and Kimberly Snyder.

 My American Dream: Who Is AJ?